 - 1. Rapidly assess to determine possible causes of the arrest and determine if resuscitation will be attempted.
-If treatment cannot be started immediately consider how the delay will impact the ability to resuscitate the patient. - 2.
+If treatment cannot be started immediately, consider how the delay will impact the ability to resuscitate the patient. - 2.
 Initiate cardiac arrest protocols and procedures. - 3.
-Rapidly extricate, fully immobilize and "Load & Go".
+Rapidly extricate, perform SMR and "Load & Go".
 Once transport is on scene, all treatment should be done enroute to hospital. - 4.
 "Load & Go" with any type of penetrating trauma.
 If transport agency is not on scene at the time traumatic arrest occurs or is identified, work to minimize scene time. - 5.
-BLS Care: High Quality CPR.
+EMT Care: High Quality CPR.
 Place a Supraglottic Airway using in-line stabilization of the cervical spine or utilize basic airway control techniques. - 6.
-TEMS Care, ILS Care and ALS Care: If advanced airway control is indicated: May attempt intubation x1 maintaining strict inline cervical immobilization.
+TEMS Care, A-EMT/ EMT-I and Paramedic Care: If advanced airway control is indicated: May attempt intubation x1 maintaining strict inline cervical immobilization.
 If airway appears difficult, or if inline cervical immobilization is not feasible during airway control, utilize a supraglottic airway or utilize basic airway control techniques.

-Obtain IV access en route to the hospital with a 14g or 16g IV catheter (if possible).
-A 2nd line may be established if time permits. - IV Fluid Therapy: 500mL fluid bolus to achieve and maintain a systolic BP of \geq 90mmHg.
-Repeat as necessary. - 7.
-TEMS Care and ALS Care Only: Bilateral needle chest decompression if chest trauma is present and the patient is in traumatic cardiac arrest.
+Obtain IV access enroute to the hospital with a 14g or 16g IV catheter (if possible).
+A 2nd line may be established if time permits.

+IV Fluid Therapy: 500mL fluid bolus to achieve and maintain a systolic BP of >90mmHg.
+Repeat as necessary.

+7. TEMS and Paramedic Care Only: Bilateral needle chest decompression if chest trauma is present and the patient is in traumatic cardiac arrest.